Find out how we assess the good character of ‘relevant overseas persons’ and ‘individuals with control’.

 You must also make submissions on whether the matters you disclosed are relevant and, if so, the impact (if any) they have on the character of the ROP / IWC Individual concerned.
 Your submissions must contain your reasoning and avoid vague statements.

 You must also provide statutory declaration(s) attesting to the good character of the ROP / IWC Individuals.
 However, you do not need to include this in your application as we will request it later in the process, after we have confirmed who the ROP / IWC individuals are.

 Our Application templates contain further guidance on the information you must provide us with.

 We will undertake our own background checks to help ensure that all potentially relevant information has been disclosed and addressed.
-If your information is incomplete, unreliable or otherwise inadequate it is likely that we will return your application to you during our Quality Assurance Review.
-This may also cast doubt on the quality of your application and prompt further enquiries and more intensive background checks.
+If your information is incomplete, unreliable or otherwise inadequate it is likely that we will return your application during our acceptance check.

 It is an offence to make a false or misleading statement or material omission in any information you provide to us.
 Knowingly or recklessly providing false or misleading information to us will make it difficult for the decision-maker to conclude that you are of good character.
 It may also result in enforcement action being taken against you.